Some of the numbers presented in this website may not be the most recent available

 Hidden waterfall

 Togo (the Togolese Republic) is a narrow country sandwiched between Ghana on the west and Benin on the east.
-Burkina Faso lies to the north while its short southern coast abuts the Gulf of Guinea.
+Burkina Faso lies to the north while its short southern coastline abuts the Gulf of Guinea.

 Togo was sparsely inhabited up until the 11th century when a number of different tribes began to settle along coastal areas in the region.
 By the end of the 16th century the Ewé tribe from the east and the Mina and Guin tribes from the west were dominant and the region became a trading centre for slaves; part of the eponymous Slave Coast.